Home

-Divorcing a military service member comes with unique challenges, especially when it comes to dividing military retired pay and determining eligibility for benefits.
-The Uniformed Services Former Spouses’ Protection Act (USFSPA) provides a framework for these divisions, particularly through the 10-10 and 10-20 rules.
-Here’s what you need to know about these crucial guidelines.
+Divorcing a military service member comes with unique challenges, especially when dividing military retirement pay and determining eligibility for benefits.
+The Uniformed Services Former Spouses’ Protection Act (USFSPA) provides a framework for these divisions, particularly through the 10-10, 10-20, and related rules.
+Reach out to the experienced lawyers at Edgar & Dow for assistance with your military divorce

 The 10-10 Rule